aleph2c/miros/doc/quickstart.rst

     :target: _static/md_bartenders_on_the_hsm_reaction_2.pdf
     :align: center

+.. admonition:: hint

+  Tara, the "target state" is used by the event processor to recurse outward from C1 to find a state that knows what to do with the Event, who's signal name is Mary.

+  The A state has an if-elif clause which handles Mary, and within the clause there is a transition to the B2 state.
+In this scenario, the A state is called the Least Common Ancestor, LCA of S and T.  S needs to exit all states, from it's current state, to the LCA.
+However, it should not exit the LCA.

+  As an application developer, you don't really care about the LCA acronym.
+You just need to understand the dynamics of exits work.

 When Spike finally finds Tara he asks her what she learned.
-Bubbling with excitement, she tells him about where the bartender said to take the orb, to which he always says, "great I'll meet you there, but first I want to have a drink."
-Tara takes the orb and makes her way to the location that the bartender told her about.
+Bubbling with excitement, she tells him about where the bartender said to take the event, to which he always says, "great I'll meet you there, but first I want to have a drink."
+Tara takes the event and makes her way to the location that the bartender told her about.

 Spike finishes his drink, then again starts to make his way toward Tara.
 Before he can climb up to a new Terrace, he is stopped by the entry bouncer, who looks